By Holly Hammersmith

 If you are trying to make up for lost time, or are dealing with the financial burden of a recent divorce, now is the time to save as much as you can.
 “The living expenses when you’re solo aren’t 50 percent of a couple’s, but more like 70 percent, so be sure to max out your 401(k) contributions and make sure your current savings are in sync with your retirement goals,” according to banking and brokerage company Charles Schwab.
 When you get a raise, put that money into savings.
 Cut back on your budget.
 Downsize your lifestyle.
 Shop secondhand.
 Every little bit counts.

 Paying off consumer debt, including credit cards and car loans may help free up your monthly budget, allowing you, in return, to save more for retirement.
 In order to pay off debt, you may also consider selling unwanted or unused items, from housewares to electronics to even your engagement ring.

 With improved health and lifespans, many women today can and will work longer.
 Retirement doesn’t have to start at age 60 or 65.
 Consider making career moves that will allow you to work full-time longer.
 Many retirees also take part-time jobs, such as in retail or food service, as a means of supplementing income, for social interaction and possibly even to maintain health insurance.

 7. Downsize Your Home

 That huge four-bedroom home that was once a place where you were building your marriage and joint family life may be an unwelcome reminder of your past relationship.
 If you were given or asked for the house during the divorce proceedings, consider selling it and downsizing.
-Moving into smaller home or condo may reduce living expenses and help you save more money for retirement.
+Moving into a smaller home or condo may reduce living expenses and help you save more money for retirement.

 8. Find Professional Help